 All course requirements for teacher licensure begin during the freshman year.
 The licensure program for early childhood education (Pk-4) has been phased out, and no new majors are being accepted.
-Students interested in seeking secondary teacher licensure are encouraged to complete as many general education requirements (Collegiate Center, Learning Domains, and Capacities) and 100-level education courses as possible during their first year of enrollment.
+Students interested in seeking secondary teacher licensure are encouraged to complete as many general education requirements (Collegiate Center, Learning Domains, and Capacities) and 100/200-level education courses as possible during their first year of enrollment.
+Students must complete a major in their area of licensure (See "Education" in the "Guide to Academic Majors and Minors" section of this Guide), in addition to the Education Department courses for licensure.